Grasia/dao-ecosystem-census/deployments/README.md

 \* Note: Platforms have different ways of estimating the number of votes.
 This is the number of votes reported by the platform.
-In our final dataset the `votes_count` value is calculated by summing the number of votes recorded in our dataset.
+In our final dataset the `votes_count` value is calculated by counting the number of votes recorded in our dataset.

 ## Types